staging-951d-madcitymultimedia/postman-docs/src/pages/docs/live-insights/live-insights-troubleshoot.md

 ## Frequently asked questions

-Following topics can help you get traffic in the right state and get API models show the information you're looking for.
+The following topics can help you get traffic in the right state and get API models to show the information you need.

 * [Why isn't my API traffic showing up?](#why-isnt-my-api-traffic-showing-up)